wafflsofmass/exampleLamba/README.md

               "s3-object-lambda:*"
             ]
  in place of the actions the guide uses
-On the lambda screen, go Configuration -> Triggers -> add a trigger for each
+On the lambda screen, go to Configuration -> Triggers -> add a trigger for the S3 where incoming zip files go to.